-Meningococcal disease refers to the group of illnesses that can be caused by bacterium commonly known as meningococcus (or Neisseria meningitidis).2
+Meningococcal disease refers to the group of illnesses that can be caused by a bacterium commonly known as meningococcus (or Neisseria meningitidis).

 Meningococcal bacteria live naturally in the back of the nose and throat in about 10% of the population without causing illness.
-In a small number of people, the bacteria passes the lining of the throat, enters the bloodstream and consequently causes meningococcal disease.3
+In a small number of people, the bacteria pass the lining of the throat, enters the bloodstream and consequently causes meningococcal disease.

 Meningitis refers to an inflammation of the lining of the brain and spinal cord.
-You can get meningitis from infection with viruses, bacteria and parasites, as well as other non-infectious causes (e.g. head injury or conditions such as lupus).
-There are two main types of meningitis:4 ,5
+You can get meningitis from infection with viruses, bacteria and parasites, as well as other non-infectious causes (e.g. injuries, certain drugs, or conditions like lupus).
+There are two main types of meningitis: